robocat/catacademy.dk/index.md

 [schema](https://github.com/keleshev/schema).
 As a hobby he helps teaching
 a [Python course](http://www2.compute.dtu.dk/courses/02819/)
-at Technical University of Denmark, as a teaching assistant.
+at Technical University of Denmark as a teaching assistant.
 He co-organizes [Python meetup](http://pycon.dk/) as well as [Polyglots meetup](http://www.polyglots.dk/) in Copenhagen area.
 Occasionally he speaks at [conferences](http://youtu.be/pXhcPJK5cMc)